3 DAYS FROM $999

 Sail into the mists of Niagara Falls and visit a local winery

 Excitement prevails today as we disembark in Port Colborne on the southern end of the Welland Canal and drive along the Niagara River for dramatic views of Horseshoe Falls.
 Then you’ll board the iconic Hornblower “Voyage to the Falls” for a cruise past the American and Bridal Veil Falls before heading into the misty spray of Niagara’s thunderous Horseshoe.
 This afternoon, enjoy a wine lunch at an estate in the Niagara Wine Region, home to over 50 wineries.

 Back on shore, we’ll drive along picturesque Niagara Parkway, spotting famed Niagara sights including the Floral Clock and the Whirlpool Rapids.

 Please note: Timing and docking may vary due to ship's transit time through canal.

 Tour Cleveland’s iconic sites, including the Rock & Roll Hall of Fame

-Embark on a charming hop-on/hop-off trolley tour of Cleveland, nestled along the banks of Lake Erie.
+Tender ashore for a charming hop-on/hop-off trolley tour of Cleveland, nestled along the banks of Lake Erie.
 Depending on the day of the week, our stops may include the stately Museum of Art, the Tiffany-designed Wade Chapel at Lakeview Cemetery, and the bustling West Side Market, where hundreds of vendors hawk everything from fresh seafood to flowers.
 You'll also have the opportunity to visit the iconic Rock & Roll Hall of Fame, spanning generations of incredible music history displayed in interactive, audibly-pleasing exhibits.

 Please note: Some groups will experience today’s itinerary in reverse order.
 However, both groups will enjoy the same number of features.